irr/erl-tutorials/README.rst

 =============
-erl-Tutorials
+erl-tutorials
 =============

 About
 -----
-erl-Tutorials is a set of sample codes whose main purpose is to teach and guide various aspects of erlang programming...
+erl-tutorials is a set of sample codes whose main purpose is to teach and guide various aspects of erlang programming...

 Dependencies
 ------------